Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ## Connections

-The [connections](YML-Input-Format.md#connections) are only used to identify compatible software layers.
+[Connections](YML-Input-Format.md#connections) are only used to identify compatible software layers.
 There are no strict rules for the **`connect` Name** it is therefore possible to extend it with additional name spacing, i.e. prefix with *ST_* to denote ST specific interfaces.

 There are also no strict rules how the different software layers consume or provide the `connect` names.
-However guidelines will be developed once reference applications mature.
+However, guidelines will be developed once reference applications mature.

-Currently the following **`connect` names** are used.
+Currently, the following **`connect` names** are used.

 `connect` name                                               | Value                  | Description
 :------------------------------------------------------------|:-----------------------|:--------------------